cristhianleonli/AnimationSequence/README.md

 ```

 ### Common values

-When creating an instance of AnimationSequence with parameters, those will be applied to all animations in the sequence that don't have specific values.
+When creating an instance of AnimationSequence with parameters, those will be applied to all animations in the sequence that don't have any specific values.

 ```swift
 // Set values for all animations in the chain